lin1000/tonylin.profile.aws/README.md

 - [AWS] add [2017_api_traffic_demo] page and add SocketIO Server to listen realtime api traffics
 - [AWS] on [2017_api_traffic_demo] page that visualize the api traffics using sankey diagram (the sankey diagram come from reference section)

-## Discovering Innovative 3rd Party Services
+## Fuctional feature (will protomote to Use Case Section after completion)

+- [x] Use boto (a python package) to access S3 bucket
-- [_] keen.io : event streaming and collecting
+- [x] keen.io : event streaming and collecting

+## something worth to memo while experimenting

+- [x] Understand .ebextensions like configuration management feature to customize environment declaratively
+- [x] Protect IAM key/secret using **eb setenv (or software configuration in environment variable section) **, then access env variable in python code
+- [x] requirements.txt only work after **git push** then eb deploy

 ## References